Pregnancy and Amniocentesis

 Why Is an Amniocentesis Performed?

-Amniocentesis is performed to look for certain types of birth defects, such as Down syndrome, a chromosomal abnormality.
+A complete anatomical ultrasound will be done prior to amniocentesis. but amniocentesis is performed to look for certain types of birth defects, such as Down syndrome, a chromosomal abnormality.

 Because amniocentesis presents a small risk for both the mother and her baby, the prenatal test is generally offered to women who have a significant risk for genetic diseases, including those who: